rwieruch/blog_robinwieruch_content/pages/about/index.md

 In order to use my own domain for my E-Mails, but also to keep my E-Mails private, secure and ad-free, I use [Fastmail](https://www.fastmail.com/?STKI=15690994).

-### Editor and Terminal

-Every developer needs an IDE or editor/terminal combination.
-I like to have multiple tools, by having each tool for a specific purpose, but combining them to one great developer experience.
-That's why I am using VS Code and iTerm.
-If you want to know how to set it up, you can find more about it over here: [a developer's setup](/developer-setup/).

 ### Technical Gear

 I have a couple of technical gadgets I heavily rely on: